Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 Direct vs Indirect Comutations

 A and B , can multiply them together will give polynomial C but takes n^2 time

+glossing
+- regroup alternating terms
+- change of variable (n = N/2)
+- Turn on polynomial of degree N-1 into two polynomials of degree  N/2-1
+- Resultant recurrence is T(N) = 2T(N/2) + O(N)
+- So T(N) is O(NlogN)